TeamWaggles/Jenkins_Install_Bionic/README.md

 https://GitHub.com/TeamWaggles/Jenkins_Install_Xenial

-This repo will contain all files for this project; including the script provided via submission for starting the deployment, run_challenge.sh.
+This repo will contain all files for this project; Vagrantfile, jenkins.sh and README.
+These files should all be placed in the same local directory upon download.

 ### vagrant configuration